awsk1994/VultantGlasses_Alpha/README.md

 ### High (Essential) Priority:
  - [BUG] status is "connecting to device" after choosing a device to connect and connected successfully.

- - Turn on Bluetooth (Android) design + permissions
-   - control bleState (in MenuScreen)
  - Alert on BleError and suggest actions (eg. restart bluetooth)
  - Implement persistence storage for notes, cue-card, settings.

- - react-native permissions implementation on iOS.
+ - [Need to test] react-native permissions implementation on iOS.

  - Notification message -> filter by app name & add a boolean switch thing.
  - notification name filter: eg. com.whatsapp -> whatsapp
- - Prettify Settings
+ - Prettify Settings --> Should do custom modal to change text and numbers, instead of going ot next screen...
  - Language selection

+ - Logging/Debugging

 ### Medium (Good to have) Priority:
  - Centralize styles